caorong/libshout-java/README.md

 * libshout 2.2+
 * `linux64 or darwin64`

-for centos should run `yum install libshout-devel` at first
+for centos should run `yum install libshout-devel` at first for build

 Target folder contains libshout-java.so ready for use on 32-bit Linux.
 Put it in the user.dir of your project.